 Thinking about going to a Latin club

 When you talk about social dancing, Latin dancing is one of the most popular styles.
-And, when it comes to Latin dancing, Salsa reigns supreme as the most famous of the Latin dances.
+And, Salsa reigns supreme as the most famous of the Latin dances.

 However, if you’re going to a Latin club, you’ll want to be able to do more than just one type of dance.
 Believe me, with music this good, you’ll go nuts if you have to sit dances out.

 So, what dances will you be doing?
-Of course, Salsa and Merengue, but you need to learn to dance the Bachata to guarantee a night of great dancing.
+Of course, Salsa and Merengue, but for a night of great dancing, you need to learn to dance the Bachata, too.